"I noticed," said GP, "that the word 'coincidence' is often used."

 "Exactly," I nodded.

-“What I can think of right now, "thinks GP," Computers also need information! "
+“What I can think of right now, "meant GP," Computers also need information! "

 "That's right, computers are devices that need information by means of human input in order to know which data they should process and with which method."